When to Call a Professional

 When DIY OK: Top panel only (doesn't affect cables), have proper tools and help, door will be disconnected during replacement.

 Call Professional If: Any panel involving cables/springs, multiple panels, insulated door, need color match.
-Cost: $150-$400 depending on panel (DIY saves minimal vs. risk).
+Cost: varies depending on panel (DIY saves minimal vs. risk).

 Cost-Benefit Analysis: DIY vs. Professional